 Backup is among the most essential infrastructure components that you can invest in.
 The need to minimize downtime and quickly recover from data loss or ransomware attacks is a central aspect of IT administration.

-For upcoming features and release notes, take a look at the Proxmox Backup Server Roadmap
+For upcoming features or for release notes, take a look at the Roadmap & Release Notes for Proxmox Backup Server

 The Open-Source Platform for Backup & Restore